 Meet The Board

 Tyee Tilghman (he/him) is a storyteller, currently cultivating narratives as an actor, filmmaker, teacher, and private coach.
 He is a lover of language.
 Artistic voices ranging from the classical brilliance of Shakespeare, the earthy undertones of Zora Neale Hurston, the quick wit of Aaron Sorkin, and the lyrical calculus of Black Thought are the fuel that feeds the fire to teach, and create.
-Mr. Tilghman holds an MFA in Acting from the American Conservatory Theatre in San Francisco, and a BFA in Drama from West Virginia University.

 Ari Simon (they/them) leads workshops, training, coaching, and consulting around loss, grief, resilience, and wellbeing.
 Ari's practice equips people to best thrive in the face of grief & loss, increasing wellbeing, psychological safety, and successful outcomes.
 Their landmark program Grief at Work trains and supports staff in grief & loss competency and care, spurring greater resiliency in the workplace.
 In recent years, Ari has made entertainment and film a key focus of their work, bringing strategies and services that transform outcomes for talent, crew, and productions at large.